PersonaDooM/Aabas/Cryptography-Class/Assessments/Labworks/Labwork-2/README.md

 ## ✅ Conclusion

-This lab demonstrated real-world cryptographic vulnerabilities that still exist in poorly configured systems.
-Weak authentication, outdated hashing, and unencrypted transmissions can all be exploited easily by attackers.
+This lab exercise demonstrated the serious risks posed by outdated cryptographic practices in modern systems.
+Weak credentials, insecure hashing algorithms, and lack of encrypted communication can all be exploited.

-Securing such systems involves:
-- Enforcing authentication best practices,
+To secure such systems:
-- Adopting strong, salted password hashing,
+- Enforce strict password and authentication policies.
-- Ensuring secure encrypted communication channels.
+- Use modern, slow, and salted hashing algorithms.
+- Encrypt all traffic between clients and servers.

-**Always audit legacy systems for these cryptographic flaws.** 🔐
+🔒 **Legacy systems should always be reviewed for cryptographic flaws.**

----

-🧠 *"Attack like a black hat.
-Defend like a white hat."* – Haiqal